 It closes with a clear call to action (CTA)

 Any marketing campaign can only deliver results – traffic, leads, or whatever the goal maybe – if it comes with an action step (technically a call to action) that tells the audience what to do.
-The same is true for videos.
+Whether it's an SMS marketing campaign or a video campaign, a specific call-to-action is needed to drive success.

 So you know what to do, right?
 Never forget the CTA.
 And, make sure it aligns with the key message.
 This way, you’re likely to convince viewers to take action.